magento/devdocs/src/community/resources/contribution-day-organizer-handbook.md

 It is highly recommended to test a running presentation before your event to work out any technical difficulties ahead of time.

 #### Prizes
 (Optional) Consider arranging prizes for the best contributions made during your event.
-A little thank you goes a long way 😊
+A little thank you goes a long way.

 ### Pricing {#pricing}
 While we'd like to encourage making events as accessible as possible, the truth is we've seen that free events have a much lower commitment rate than paid events.
 That is, attendees feel less committed to attending a free event than one even they paid a nominal fee for.
 As such, consider charging for your event, even if it is a relatively low fee (like the cost of a nice lunch).